bezysoftware/MVVM-Navigation/doc/plumbing.md

 There are four things needed in `App.xaml.cs` - persist state, restore state, clear state in case app started normally, perform initial navigation (typically to `MainPage`).

-Persist state when app is being suspended, restore in the OnActivated method (but only when it was terminated), clear state in OnLaunched method and perform initial navigation in the OnLaunched event.
+Persist state when app is being suspended, restore in the `OnActivated` method (but only when it was terminated), clear state in `OnLaunched` method and perform initial navigation again in the `OnLaunched` event (no need to do navigation on `OnActivated`, the View stack is restored automatically).
 See the sample project for more code.

 In the future some wrapping of all this might be added.